Paper Airplane Party Games

 Who Can Throw the Furthest?

-Provide some paper to all of the party participants.
+This is the classic paper airplane contest.
+Provide some paper to each of the party participants.
 You can also provide some tape and rulers as well as colored markers in case anyone wants to get fancy.
 Each person should make at least one paper airplane of their choice.
-You can use our paper airplane plans, to give people some options if they don't know how to make a paper airplane.
+You can use our paper airplane plans to give people some options if they don't know how to make a paper airplane.
 Each person should label their airplanes with their name.

 Find a nice wide open space where there will not be any obstructions for at least 50 feet.
 Now, taking turns, each person comes up to a line that you have marked and throws their airplane as far as they can.
 Give each person a few tries with different airplanes, if they wish.
 They may want to adjust the flaps on their paper airplane to have better performance.